ZERO TOLERANCE POLICY ON PROFANITY

 All teams must use only the designed computer generated line-up form for all matches.
 The line-up form must be printed within 48 hours of the match, i.e. Friday for a Sunday match.
 Failure to submit the league designated line-up form or submitting a line-up form dated prior to the time set forth by the League, shall subject the offending team to a fine of $25.00.
 In addition to submitting a line-up form to the referee, each team must provide a copy to the opposing team.

-MARKINGS OF FIELD, GOAL NETS & CORNER FLAGS
+MARKINGS OF FIELD, GOAL NETS, BALLS & CORNER FLAGS

 The home team shall be responsible for visible, correct and clear markings of the playing field; proper goal nets; providng match balls; and corner flags.
-If a home team fails to have the field properly marked and have proper goal nets and corner flags placed after the referee has given the team the necessary time, the team may be punished by losing the game, fined, or both.
+If a home team fails to have the field properly marked and have proper goal nets, match balls and have corner flags placed after the referee has given the team the necessary time, the team may be punished by losing the game, fined, or both.

 PLAYER & COACH PASSES

-All players and coaches must present their player and/or coach passes to the referee before the start of any league or cup game.
+All players and coaches must present their player and/or coach passes to the referee before the start of any league or cup match.

 A. Player passes must be handed to the referee before the commencement of the game.
 Any team that fails to produce the required player passes shall forfeit the game.